conduktor/conduktor-docs/src/pages/changelog/Console-1.31.0.md

 Read [below](#enhanced-alerting-with-added-webhooks-support) for more information about the new alerting functionality.

 #### Id of Certificates
-The ID of certificates in the ```public/v1/certificates``` API endpoints were modified to represent the fingerprint of the certificate.
+The Id of certificates in the ```public/v1/certificates``` API endpoints were modified to represent the fingerprint of the certificate.
 It brings a more stable way to identify certificates in audit log and prevent multiple uploads of the same certificate.

 ***